marcantondahmen/nvim-config/README.md

 # Nvim Config

-This is the personal NeoVim configuration of Marc Anton Dahmen.
+This is the personal Neovim configuration of Marc Anton Dahmen.
 It is based on [this YouTube tutorial](https://www.youtube.com/watch?v=vdn_pKJUda8) and [this config](https://github.com/josean-dev/dev-environment-files/tree/main/.config/nvim).

 ![Screenshot](images/editor-tokyonight.png)